Dhiren-data-test-lab/Reports_From_Online_Retail_Data/readme.md

 Clear communication with non-technical stakeholders

-It reflects how real professional data work is actually done — not just how charts are drawn.
+It reflects how I approach real professional data work — not just how charts are drawn.